The Big Divide

 A Travel Guide to Historic and Civil War Sites in the Missouri-Kansas Border Region

 “Even locals may be surprised at the significant history just around the corner.” — Kansas History

-“The two authors of The Big Divide have confronted the complex border state legacy and rendered it reader-friendly.” — Kansas City Star
+Diane and Aaron “confronted the complex border state legacy and rendered it reader-friendly.” — Kansas City Star

 Want to buy locally and support our partners?
 See this page.

 The Big Divide is from the author and publisher of Revolutionary Heart: The Life of Clarina Nichols.
 This Kansas Notable Book and Willa Award winner is available from our Amazon.com storefront.

 Diane and Aaron

 Copyright 2013-15 Quindaro Press LLC